huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 #### Unbounded action space in reinforcement learning

-Environments with vast state space is a problem in reinforcement learning.
-Also the action space can be quite large.
+Environments with vast state space are a problem in reinforcement learning.
+Also, the action space can be pretty large.

 For solving this problem DRRN(deep reinforcement relevance network) was proposed.
 The idea of DRRN is to project both the state and action into a continuous space(as vectors).
 Q-function is a relevance function of the state vector and action vector.the DRRN experiences higher average reward.